metareflection/www-research/neuro/index.md

 # Projects
 - Relational Programming Neural Networks
   - The **semKanren Machine** is a relational programming language interpreter that represents all symbols with vector embeddings.
 The semKanren Machine integrates vector database search into the unification process of miniKanren, enabling what we call *semantic unification*.
 Semantic unification allows the relational query engine to tolerate semantic ambiguity in queries.
+The semKanren Machine is only an interpreter, requiring a human or Large Language Model to synthesize code.
-  - The **neuroKanren Machine** extends the semKanren Machine by making the interpreter self-programming, enabling program learning and program synthesis to solve tasks autonomously.
+  - The **neuroKanren Machine** extends the semKanren Machine by making the interpreter self-programming, enabling program learning and program synthesis in order to solve tasks autonomously.
 - Functional Programming Neural Networks
   - The **Neural Lisp Machine** is an interpreter for Neural Lisp, which stores structured information using cons cells as in classical Lisp while representing all symbols with vector embeddings.
-Like the neuroKanren Machine, it is self-programming.
+Like the neuroKanren Machine, it is self-programming and intended to solve tasks autonomously.

 # Programming Language of Thought